 One of the most powerful types of product bundling is the Buy X, Get Y offer.

-This promotion gives customers a discounted or free item when they purchase a full price product.
-That product could be a stand alone item (buy this necklace and get a free pair of earrings), or it can be an item from a specific collection (buy any set of bedsheets and get any pillowcase for half price).
+This promotion gives customers a discounted or free item when they purchase a full-price product.
+That product could be a stand-alone item (buy this necklace and get a free pair of earrings) or an item from a specific collection (buy any set of bedsheets and get any pillowcase for half price).